O365/python-o365/README.md

         ```
         This method call will print a url that the user must visit to give consent to the app on the required permissions.

         The user must then visit this url and give consent to the application.
-When consent is given, the page will rediret to: "https://outlook.office365.com/owa/" by default (you can change this).
+When consent is given, the page will rediret to: "https://login.microsoftonline.com/common/oauth2/nativeclient" by default (you can change this) with a url query param called 'code'.

         Then the user must copy the resulting page url and paste it back on the console.
-        The method will the return True if the login attempt was succesful.
+        The method will then return True if the login attempt was succesful.

         **Take care: the access (and refresh) token must remain protected from unauthorized users.**

-    3. At this point you will have an access token stored that will provide valid credentials when using the api.
+    1. At this point you will have an access token stored that will provide valid credentials when using the api.
 If you change the scope requested, then the current token won't work, and you will need the user to give consent again on the application to gain access to the new scopes requested.

     The access token only lasts **60 minutes**, but the app will automatically request new access tokens through the refresh tokens (if and only if you added the "offline_access" permission), but note that a refresh token only lasts for 90 days.
 So you must use it before or you will need to request a new access token again (no new consent needed by the user, just a login).